LoL accounts restocked

 No. The matchmaking system does not track win or loss streaks when building games, it only uses MMR.
 Lead gameplay designer Phroxzon confirmed this publicly in 2024: "Losers queue doesn't exist.
 For ranked, we match you on your rating and that's all."
 The feeling of losers queue is confirmation bias during tilt plus slightly lower MMR opponents after a loss streak.

 Yes.
-The checker only reads public match data - the same data that any player can see in the game client.
-You never enter a password or OAuth token, and nothing is stored on our side.
+The checker only reads public match data, the same data any player can see in the game client.
+You never enter a password or log in with your Riot account, and nothing is stored on our side.
 Checking another player's MMR is not against the game's Terms of Service.

 HappySmurf operates as an independent curated catalogue and third-party referral service.
 All purchases and transactions are processed on an external third-party platform under that platform's own terms of service; no transactions, payments, or account registrations occur on this website.
 We are not affiliated, associated, authorized, endorsed by, sponsored by, or in any way officially connected with Riot Games, Inc., League of Legends, or any of their subsidiaries or affiliates.
 League of Legends, LoL, and Riot Games are registered trademarks of Riot Games, Inc. All other product names, logos, and brands are property of their respective owners.
 For official League of Legends support, visit support.riotgames.com.